 Step by step

-Step 1: Season the pork with sea salt and freshly ground pepper.
-Heat the olive oil in a large skillet over medium-high heat and brown the meat for 6-7 minutes, until well browned on all sides.
+Step 1: Season the pork pieces with sea salt and freshly ground pepper.
+Heat the olive oil in a large skillet over medium-high heat and brown the pieces in batches for 3-4 minutes, until well browned on all sides.

 - Roasted potatoes with rosemary.
 Crispy on the outside, soft on the inside, and infused with lemon, garlic, and oregano—this classic side is made for soaking up pan juices.